vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 Point your browser to http://127.0.0.1:8000/admin

 <Insert Image>
-You may continue to build the application from this point on with an examplehi (https://www.digitalocean.com/community/tutorials/how-to-build-a-weather-app-in-django).
+You may continue to build the application from this point on with an example [here](https://www.digitalocean.com/community/tutorials/how-to-build-a-weather-app-in-django).

 ### Conclusion